 Paul Vanderslice is a 2L from Wilton, Connecticut.
 He graduated from Duke University in 2013 with a B.S. in Economics and European History.
 Prior to law school Paul spent a year working in politics in Washington, D.C.
-In addition to FedSoc, Paul also serves on the Harvard Journal of Law & Public Policy.
+In addition to FedSoc, Paul also serves as a Deputy Managing Editor on the Harvard Journal of Law and Public Policy.
 He interned with U.S. District Judge Richard Leon in Washington D.C. during his 1L summer.

 2014-2015 Chapter Deputies